JunwenBai/DAPC/README.md

 ### References

 [1] Junwen Bai, Weiran Wang, Yingbo Zhou, and Caiming Xiong.
-Representation Learning for Sequence Data with Deep Autoencoding Predictive Components. *arXiv:2010.03135 [cs.LG]*.
+Representation Learning for Sequence Data with Deep Autoencoding Predictive Components.
+In *International Conference on Learning Representations*, 2021.

+[2] Weiran Wang, Qingming Tang, and Karen Livescu.
+Unsupervised Pre-training of Bidirectional Speech Encoders via Masked Reconstruction.
+In *ICASSP*, 2020.

-[2] Clark, D., Livezey, J. and Bouchard, K..
+[3] Clark, D., Livezey, J. and Bouchard, K..
 Unsupervised discovery of temporal structure in noisy data with dynamical components analysis.
 In *Advances in Neural Information Processing Systems*, 2019.

-[3] Weiran Wang, Qingming Tang, and Karen Livescu.
-Unsupervised Pre-training of Bidirectional Speech Encoders via Masked Reconstruction.
-In *ICASSP*, 2020.